nf-core/genephylomodeler/README.md

 ## Introduction

 **nf-core/genephylomodeler** is a bioinformatics pipeline that fits evolutionary models and performs hypothesis testing on multiple sequence alignments of coding genes.
-These include (but are not limited to) detecting signatures of selection and estimating evolutionary rates using phylogenetic methodologies from HyPhy, PAML, and more.
+These include (but are not limited to) detecting signatures of selection and estimating evolutionary rates using methods from HyPhy, PAML, and more.
 The pipeline takes a samplesheet with alignment files and phylogenetic trees as input, applies one or more tools of interest, and produces an output in JSON and text format.

 1. Adaptive Branch-Site Random Effects Likelihood ([`aBSREL`](https://www.hyphy.org/methods/selection-methods/#absrel))
 2. Bayesian Graphical Model ([`BGM`](https://www.hyphy.org/methods/selection-methods/#bgm))